codacy-open-source-projects-scans/pgadmin4/docs/en_US/container_deployment.rst

 Override the default file path for the server definition list.
 See the /pgadmin4/servers.json mapped file below for more information.
 See the format of the `Servers JSON file <https://www.pgadmin.org/docs/pgadmin4/latest/import_export_servers.html#json-format>`_.

+**PGADMIN_REPLACE_SERVERS_ON_STARTUP**

+*Default: null*

+By default, the server definitions are only loaded on first launch, i.e. when initializing the configuration database.
+See PGADMIN_SERVER_JSON_FILE above.

+If this variable is set to True, the server definitions will be replaced on every launch.
+This can be used to declaratively manage the server definitions.

 **PGADMIN_PREFERENCES_JSON_FILE**